 2245 Baxter Rd, Anchorage, AK 99504

 Bring a kayak and get your stroke on here!
 Eat your meal on the water.
 Still ice skating season?
 Grab your skates and spin around after you eat.
 Play tag with your kids on the playground.
-Bring something to sit on at this
+Bring something to sit on at this great outdoor location!

 The Anchorage Park Foundation offers ample information on local parks and green spaces.
 Grab your lunch and pick a new location each week!
 Create a personal bucket list of your favorite picnic locations.
 Find your favorite green space close to home!
 Sunshine welcomes us to come and enjoy some outdoor time in Alaska!